Fantastic Four 2099: Plot

 In the year 2099, Mister Fantastic, Invisible Woman, Human Torch, and Thing find themselves in new uniforms and transported to a very different Negative Zone than the one they knew.
 Returning home, they find the world changed and S.H.I.E.L.D. soldiers chasing after them as laboratory copies of the original Fantastic Four.

-During a fight with a repo-man crew named Total Recall, a church dedicated to the worship of the 22nd century’s Thor is destroyed and the FF escape with an injured Human Torch to an abandoned S.H.I.E.L.D. hideout.
+During a fight with a repo-man crew named Total Recall, a church dedicated to the worship of the 22nd century's Thor is destroyed and the FF escape with an injured Human Torch to an abandoned S.H.I.E.L.D. hideout.
 They discover, through the repo-men, that the corporation Stark-Fujikawa is claiming them as "experimental subjects".
 They head to an Alchemax facility to prove their originality.
 The four encounter the new century's Spider-Man.
 He helps Reed study the group's DNA.
 Unfortunately, due to the nature of the 2099 technology, the results were inconclusive, leaving their legitimacy in question.

 They then break into their old headquarters at Four Freedoms Plaza with the help of their friend, Chimera, who came back with them from the Negative Zone.
 Before they can return to the Negative Zone to find a way home, they are attacked by a man named River Styx, the demon brother of Chimera, as well as a group of S.H.I.E.L.D. soldiers.
 In the course of the battle the Negative Zone door is damaged, causing a dimensional 'meltdown'.
 Rampaging beasts called the Mindless Ones attack, until they are destroyed by the 22nd century Doctor Strange.
 Strange then leaps into the future to warn the denizens of Earth of the approaching end of the world.

 A planetoid is headed to Earth, causing the polar ice caps to melt.
-This is caused by the Phalanx, an act which covers most of the Earth in water.
-The Fantastic Four set up headquarters in their old building to help the Earth’s future inhabitants.
+This is caused by the Phalanx, an act which covers most of Earth in water.
+The Fantastic Four set up headquarters in their old building to help Earth's future inhabitants.
 The Human Torch heads out to investigate the flooding, but is ambushed and captured by the Atlanteans and their leader Attuma.
 The Invisible Woman and the Thing rush to his rescue, getting themselves captured as well.
 They find themselves caught in the middle of a fight between Attuma and the rightful ruler of Atlantis, the mutant Whisper, a former guardian of X-Nation.
 Despite chemical brainwashing, the three heroes help Whisper take her rightful place on the throne.

 Back in the city, Reed and the future Doctor Doom work with the remaining survivors.
 While fleeing the city towards the Savage Land, the only place on Earth free from flooding, a fleet of Atlantean ships attacks the remaining humans.
-The human fleet is saved from destruction by the interference of Doom’s Latverian Luftwaffe, and finally by Whisper, as she asserts her newfound control.
+The human fleet is saved from destruction by the interference of Doom's Latverian Luftwaffe, and by Whisper, as she asserts her newfound control.